dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         *   :ref:`qpu_embedding_intro` for an introduction.
         *   :ref:`qpu_example_and` for an example.
         *   :ref:`qpu_embedding_guidance` for advanced information.

+    chain break
+    broken chain
+        In chains, the qubits that form the nodes of the chain should always end the :term:`anneal` with the same value; when qubits in a chain take different values, the chain is considered broken.

+        Learn more

+        *   :ref:`qpu_example_and` explains broken chains.
+        *   :ref:`qpu_example_inspector_graph_partitioning` uses the problem
+            inspector (the :ref:`dwave-inspector <index_inspector>`) for
+            viewing and dealing with broken chains.

     chain length
         The number of qubits in a :term:`Chain`.